An important part of our work is making sure that children are safe while traveling in a car!

 1. Be sure that your children travel in a size-appropriate car seat in every car and on every trip.

 2. Share our parent guide, The Right Seat, which covers seat selection, position, and location in the car.
-We offer the guide in English, Spanish or Vietnamese versions.
+We offer the guide in English, Spanish, Vietnamese Korean, Arabic, Farsi, Simplified Chinese and Traditional Chinese versions.

 3. Be sure that all adolescents and adults are buckled up during every car trip.